Fingers on laptop typing a blog post

 ❌ Sales content

-If you’re using your blog to sell, you’re missing the point.
+If you’re using your blog to sell, you’re kinda missing the point.

 Sales and service pages are for selling.
 They’re written specifically for prospects who are almost ready to buy.

-Blog posts are usually written for a different audience.
-These people might buy from you in the future.
-But right now, they’re looking for answers, information, advice and inspiration — and that’s what they need from you.
+People reading your blog posts aren’t looking for a sales pitch.
+They’re looking for answers, information, advice and inspiration — and that’s what they need from you.

-If you’re using your blog to try and sell to them rather than giving them what they need, you’re probably not seeing the results you’ve been hoping for.
+If you’re trying to sell to them rather than giving them what they need, you’re probably driving them away.

 For example: